markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/01/17/predictions/index.md

 Apparently Nostradamus has predicted **zombies** for 2021, writing:

-> “**Few young people: half−dead to give a start**.
+> "**Few young people: half−dead to give a start**.
 Dead through spite, he will cause the others to shine, And in an exalted place some great evils to occur: Sad concepts will come to harm each one, Temporal dignified, the Mass to succeed.
-Fathers and mothers dead of infinite sorrows, Women in mourning, the pestilent she−monster: The Great One to be no more, all the world to end.”
+Fathers and mothers dead of infinite sorrows, Women in mourning, the pestilent she−monster: The Great One to be no more, all the world to end."

 Nostradamus wrote a lot of vague quatrains of text, which people have spent countless hours retrospectively fitting to historical events.
 Other predictions for 2021, which people have tried to make from Nostradamus’ word salad, include **muslims** taking over the world, a large **comet** hitting earth, **famine**, **solar storms**, California destroyed by an **earthquake** and soldiers with **microchips** in their brains.